This weekend I got together with some of the girls from my Bible study and we had some good hang out/crafting time and we made Chalkboards!

 Once the board is in the frame you can write "MENU" at the top like I did or whatever else you like!
 Here is what it looked like when I finished:

-You can see it right when you walk into the kitchen and it just happened to have the perfect home!
+You can see it right when you walk into the kitchen and it just happened to have the perfect spot in our home!

 Thanks girls for a great craft night!!